E-Waste

 Responsibility for People and the Environment

-Proper e-waste management protects not only natural resources but also prevents the release of hazardous substances such as lead, mercury, or brominated flame retardants.
-Through precise chemical analytics, IMG makes a vital contribution to efficient, environmentally responsible, and transparent recycling processes.
+Professional handling of electronic waste not only protects natural resources but also prevents the release of hazardous substances such as lead, mercury, or brominated flame retardants.
+Through precise chemical analysis, the IMG makes a significant contribution to making recycling processes efficient, environmentally friendly and transparent.

 Frequently Asked Questions (FAQ)